ted-tanner/entries-backend/Readme.md

 find . -name "*.rs" | xargs grep -n "TODO"
 ```

+### Tests

+* All methods for `budgetapp_job_scheduler::jobs::delete_users::DeleteUsersJob`
+* `budgetapp_utils::db::user::initiate_user_deletion`
+* `budgetapp_utils::db::user::cancel_user_deletion`
+* `budgetapp_utils::db::user::delete_user`
+* `budgetapp_utils::db::user::get_all_users_ready_for_deletion`
+* `budgetapp_utils::db::user::get_user_tombstone`

 ### Minimum Viable Product

+* Condense deletion of budgets during user deletion down to a single query with something like DELETE WHERE (COUNT ub.budget_id = $id) = 1
+* Perhaps make `budgetapp_job_scheduler::jobs::Job` trait an async trait and make the `run_handler_func` async.
+Then, in the DeleteUsersJob, the loop for user deletion can create futures and join them all.
+* In DAOs, just get connection from thread pool in each method.
+No need to use a RefCell and such.
+* When running `cargo test -- --test-threads 1 --include-ignored`, tests fail because job scheduler doesn't find anything to delete.
+Handle this case.
+The handler should NOT return an error when there is nothing to delete.
+Perhaps just `match` the result and check error type.
+Should these tests be ignored?
+* Rename budget_share_events table to something that makes more sense (budget_share_invitations?)
+* Replace all sql_queries with diesel dsl

 * Delete handler for user
   - Require user password for deletion